AnneSophie148/PhD/citation_classification/README.md

-# Classification of rhetorical citation functions by discipline
+# Classification of rhetorical citation functions by discipline (12 classes)

 This repository contains several files related to the classification of rhetorical citation functions across different disciplines.